ros2/ros2_documentation/source/Installation/DDS-Implementations/Working-with-RTI-Connext-DDS.rst

      sudo apt update && sudo apt install -q -y rti-connext-dds-[7.3.0 or 6.0.1]

   Note that this includes the RTI Connext libraries only, and does not include the full RTI Connext Pro suite of tools and services.
+  Note also that the Connext libraries are automatically installed when installing `rmw_connextdds` using apt.

 **Free Licenses**
   RTI Connext DDS is available for research/non-commercial, university/education, or time-limited evaluation from the `RTI website <https://www.rti.com/free-trial>`__.